 Once you've evaluated each photographer's work and fees, and narrowed down the options, it's time to make your decision.
 Don't forget that you'll be spending the entire wedding day with this person, so you want to make sure you feel completely comfortable with the photographer.
 Do you and your partner genuinely like this person?
 Do you feel like the three of you click?

-If your still unsure book a pre wedding session (test run)
+If you are still unsure book a pre-wedding session (test run)

 A Pre-wedding photoshoot is always a good idea—it's a great opportunity to get to know your photographer and begin to feel comfortable having your photo taken, especially if you or your groom are camera-shy.